tomcohen13/AI-Squid-Game/README.md

 - **Read-only:** `Grid.py` This  module  defines  the  Grid  object,  along  with  some  useful  operations: move(),getAvailableCells(),and clone(), which you may use in your code.
 These are by no means the most efficient methods available, so if you wish to strive for better performance, feel free to ignore these and write your own helper methods in a separate file.
 - **Read-only:** `BaseAI.py` This is the base class for any AI component.
 All AIs inherit from this module, andimplement thegetMove()function, which takes a Grid object as parameter and returns a move (there aredifferent ”moves” for different AIs).
 - **Read-only:** `ComputerAI.py`.
 This  inherits  from  `BaseAI`.
 The `getMove()` function  returns  a random computer action that is a tuple (x, y) indicating the location they decide to move.
 Similarly, the getTrap() function is where they *desire* to place the trap to (recall this is subject to chance).
-- **Writable:** `IntelligentAgent.py`.
+- **Writable:** `PlayerAI.py`.
 You will code in this file.
-The `IntelligentAgent` class should inherit from `BaseAI`.
+The `PlayerAI` class should inherit from `BaseAI`.
 The getMove() function to implement must return a tuple that indicates the player’s new location.
 This must be a valid move, given the traps on the board as well as the size of the board.
 Likewise, the `getTrap()` method is for you to implement and must return a tuple of the *desired* position for the trap.
 This is also where your player-optimizing logic lives and is executed.
 Feel free to create sub-modules for this file to use, and include any sub-modules in your submission.
 - **Read-only:** `BaseDisplayer.py` and `Displayer.py`.
 These print the grid.
 To test your code, execute the game manager like so:$ python3 GameManager.py

 To simulate the game, run `python3 Game.py`.
 Initially, the game is set so that to "dumb" ComputerAI player will play against each other.
 Change that by instantiating and using Player AI instead.